Emory-Melody/EpiLearn/README.md

 ## Web Interface ##

-Our web application can be initiated using:
+Our [web application](https://epilearn.streamlit.app/) is deployed online using [streamlit](https://streamlit.io/).
+But it also can be initiated using:
 ```bash
 python -m streamlit run interface/app.py to activate the interface
 ```